Current Research Projects

-This book explores what it means to research across and within multicultural contexts.
+This book explores and provides practical tips to research across and within multicultural contexts.
 We aim to facilitate researchers (novice and expert) to move beyond the quagmire of possibilities of qualitative research, to feel more self-assured and confident in conducting qualitative research.